Restore¶

 The restoration process stops & restarts Zammad.
 Therefore you have to run the restore script with appropriate permissions (e.g. as

-).This is mandatory for package installations
+root).This is mandatory for package installations

 On source code installations, this does not work because of different environments.
 You could load it beforehand as root user to have access to Zammad specific commands.